Final Project

 Collaboration

 You can work in teams of up to 3 people.
 We do expect that projects done with 3 people have more impressive writeup and results than projects done with fewer people.
-For example, to get a sense for the scope and expectations for projects, have a look at project reports from previous years.
+However, there are baseline requirements for a complete paper that have historically been challenging for individuals to meet without prior experience or additional guidance.
+To get a sense for the scope and expectations for projects, have a look at project reports from previous years.
 While we encourage that you work in teams, you may also work alone.

 Honor Code